deshaw/pjrmi/TECHNICAL.md

     I ran!

-Under the hood this is implemented using the `java.lang.reflect.Proxy` class on the Java side (which, alas, only works for interfaces).
+Under the hood this is implemented using the `java.lang.reflect.Proxy` class on the Java side (which unfortunately only works for interfaces).
 When the Java side invokes the object's methods it will issue a callback, back into the Python side, and return whatever result it got back to the Java side.